What is M-Lab?

 Can I use M-Lab to host my own measurement experiment?

 M-Lab is open to applications from researchers who develop and maintain open source network measurement tests that conform to our goals and support our mission.
-However, the vast majority of proposed M-Lab tests are not accepted because of the high standard that M-Lab sets for the tests that we host.
-We require all tests to be actually initiated by an end-user; that is, we don’t allow automatic tests to be run between measurement points on the platform.
-And the test must be remotely managed from a systems perspective; a test installed on our servers must start up and begin waiting for people to start connecting to it to run their test.
-These active, client-initiated, off-net network measurement tests must examine the full network path between the consumer and the Internet.
+However, the vast majority of proposed M-Lab tests are not accepted because of the high standard that M-Lab sets for the tests that we host and the restrictions that the platform imposes with respect to the collection of personal data.

 The researchers who are managing the current tests on the M-Lab platform have secured sufficient funding to support the test’s continued development, deployment, and maintenance throughout its entire life cycle.
 Your decision to host a particular test on the M-Lab platform is a commitment to provide substantial resources over a period of years and to an ongoing relationship with the M-Lab operations team.

-Applications for new tests are reviewed by M-Lab’s operations team and Steering Committee twice a year.
+Applications for new tests are reviewed by M-Lab’s operations team and Experiment Review Committee.
 The number of slots available is finite, so M-Lab will consider only serious inquiries from researchers who are working on mature tests that both align with the M-Lab mission and do not significantly overlap with the functionality of existing tests.

 If you are interested in deploying a new tool or test on the M-Lab platform, please first read our document outlining M-Lab’s requirements and procedures for accepting new tools on the platform, and then contact the M-Lab Operations team for more information.